Table of Contents

 REET Level 2 Exam Analysis Social Studies

-As per candidates’ feedback, the REET Level 2 Exam Analysis for EVS indicates a moderate difficulty level.
+As per candidates’ feedback, the REET Level 2 Exam Analysis for Social Studies indicates a moderate difficulty level.
 The section included questions on diverse topics such as Kharif crops, wildlife sanctuaries, and Yak.
 Additionally, it covered subjects related to history and polity, including the Revolution of Kota, Tejaji’s birthplace, Jain Dharma, Ashtadhyayi by Panini, fundamental duties under Article 51(a), and the Supreme Court’s role in interstate disputes.
 With a good attempt range of 41-47, candidates with a solid understanding of environmental science, history, and general awareness had a better chance of performing well.

 REET Level 2 Exam Analysis Social Studies | ||